dr3mro/ProjectValhalla/README.md

 - The basic_data should contains {"id" = 0}.
 - Providing empty value '{}' will clear the corresponding field in the database.
 - Not providing a key for example "health_data" has no effect as only the provided data is processed.
-- The payload should be verified with sha256sum and the hash should be provided in the JSON as "sha256sum" value.
+- The payload might be verified with sha256sum and the hash can be provided in the JSON as "sha256sum" value.
 - A successful request will return the user_id and it looks like this.
 ```
 HTTP/1.1 200 OK